International partnership agreements

 - Balance: Successful international partnerships are ones in which all participating institutions experience a satisfactory level of benefit.
 When designing the partnership and negotiating any agreements, ensure that each partner is both contributing to and benefiting from the partnership.

-- Consultation: The International Centre has a wealth of experience and resources which can be of great assistance to University of Manitoba faculty and staff interested in initiating an international partnership.
+- Consultation: The Research and International Agreements Team has a wealth of experience and resources which can be of great assistance to University of Manitoba faculty and staff interested in initiating an international partnership.

 Types of international agreements

-The International Centre facilitates the development and negotiation of all agreements involving the movement of people to and from the University of Manitoba and international locations.
+The Research and International Agreements Team facilitates the development and negotiation of all agreements involving the movement of people to and from the University of Manitoba and international locations.